 Level of protection

-- Injectable vaccine offers ~84% protection; food and water precautions are important.
+The injectable vaccine has ~75% protection; food and water precautions are important.

 Possible Side Effects

-As with all vaccines, there is a small risk of allergic reaction.
+As with all vaccines and medications, there are side effects and there is a small risk of an allergic reaction from typhoid vaccination.

 Where can I get a Typhoid fever vaccination from?